This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 Why should you get vaccinated?

-When you get vaccines, you protect yourself and everyone else around you.
+When you get vaccines, you protect yourself and everyone around you.
 This includes our most vulnerable people, like very young children, the elderly or those who have weak immune systems.
-Regardless of how healthy you are, you could get very sick or even die without vaccines to protect you.
+Regardless of how healthy you are, you could get very sick without vaccines to help protect you.
 The protection offered by some vaccines only last for a certain amount of time, so it is important to receive booster doses in adulthood to keep yourself and those around you safe.
+For more information about staying up to date as an adult, visit An Adult’s Guide to Vaccination.

-As an adult you should receive the following free vaccines:
+As an adult you should receive the following publicly funded (free) vaccines:

 More information on publicly funded vaccinations.

-All of the routine vaccines are free of charge and are available at RCDHU’s immunization clinics, or from your family physician.
+All of the routine vaccines are free of charge and are available at RCDHU’s immunization clinics, or from your health care provider.

 Bring your child’s immunization record (yellow card) when getting an immunization.
 Your health care provider will update the card.
-It is the parent’s responsibility to report immunizations to RCDHU.
+It is the parent / legal guardian’s responsibility to report immunizations to RCDHU.
 Call 613-732-9436 or 1-833-773-0004.

 Keep the yellow card in a safe place.
 This record may be needed when: